Thoracic and mediastinal lymph nodes and lymphatics

 The oesophagus is a musculo-tubular structure that commences that the caudal end of the inferior pharyngeal constrictors and terminates at the cardio-oesophageal junction.
 The point of origin is located at the lower border of the cricoid cartilage, while the terminal point is at the T11 vertebra (intraabdominal).
 The 25 cm tube spans the cervical and thoracic regions to allow communication between the pharynx and the stomach, which facilitates eating and digestion.

-Lymph nodes of the oesophagus – also known as the juxta-oesophageal nodes – are continuous craniocaudally and are found bilateral to the structure.
+Lymph nodes of the oesophagus – also known as the juxtaoesophageal nodes – are continuous craniocaudally and are found bilateral to the structure.
 There are submucosal lymphatic channels that facilitate drainage of the oesophagus.
 Since the oesophagus can be divided into cervical, thoracic and abdominal parts, their lymphatic channels also drain to different anatomical regions.

 The thymus is a derivative of the third pharyngeal pouches.
 This encapsulated, bilobular structure – along with bone marrow – are the only two primary lymphoid organs in the body.
-Majority of the thymus is found in the superior mediastinum, with some extension into the anterior part of the inferior mediastinum.
+The majority of the thymus is found in the superior mediastinum, with some extension into the anterior part of the inferior mediastinum.
 The thymus may also extend superiorly toward the thyroid gland and may also communicate with the same via the thyrothymic ligament.
 The thymus is largest earlier in life and undergoes progressive fibrofatty degeneration with time.
 It is primarily concerned with the production of T-lymphocytes (thymus-processed).